The House of Ulloa

-Plot Synopsis
+Plot synopsis

-The story is set in rural Galicia, in the mid-to-late 19th century.
-The main character is Julian Alvarez, a meek, dainty and profoundly religious priest who has been assigned as chaplain to the estate of the marquis of Ulloa, the arrogant Pedro Moscoso.
+The story is set in rural Galicia, in the mid- to late 19th century.
+The main character is Julián Álvarez, a meek, dainty and profoundly religious priest who has been assigned as chaplain to the estate of the marquis of Ulloa, the arrogant Pedro Moscoso.
 The marquis' house is almost in ruins, but Don Pedro cares only to go hunting and leaves the day-to-day running of the estate to his majordomo, the sly Primitivo.
-Julian is shocked that a nobleman would allow a roguish character such as he to manage his affairs, and is even more perturbed to find that Primitivo's beautiful daughter Sabel is the mother of Don Pedro's illegitimate son, Perucho.
+Julián is shocked that a nobleman would allow a roguish character such as he to manage his affairs, and is even more perturbed to find that Primitivo's beautiful daughter Sabel is the mother of Don Pedro's illegitimate son, Perucho.

-As he lives on the Ulloa estate and tries to sort out the long-neglected affairs of the marquis, Julian becomes more and more disillusioned with his role.
+As he lives on the Ulloa estate and tries to sort out the long-neglected affairs of the marquis, Julián becomes more and more disillusioned with his role.
 He is unable to get rid of Primitivo and Sabel; the house is constantly inhabited by scoundrels and vagabonds; and by failing to act he feels he is officially sanctioning the marquis' illegitimate union with Sabel.

 Eventually, Don Pedro violently beats Sabel after she dances with another man at a feast, but doesn't banish her from the house.
-The marquis reveals to Julian that he is afraid of Primitivo, who is the real master of the estate through his connections with the peasants and his ruthless methods.
+The marquis reveals to Julián that he is afraid of Primitivo, who is the real master of the estate through his connections with the peasants and his ruthless methods.
 Through Sabel, Don Pedro is also controlled by Primitivo.
-Julian convinces the marquis to change his life and travel to the city to find a wife.
+Julián convinces the marquis to change his life and travel to the city to find a wife.

-Don Pedro and Julian travel to Santiago, where they are hosted by the marquis' uncle, who is also Julian's patron.
+Don Pedro and Julián travel to Santiago, where they are hosted by the marquis' uncle, who is also Julián's patron.
 The uncle has four daughters, and Don Pedro resolves to marry one of them.
-He is initially attracted to the buxom and provocative Rita, who returns his advances, but after a heart-to-heart conversation with Julian he proposes to Marcelina, nicknamed Nucha, a much more meek and modest girl.
+He is initially attracted to the buxom and provocative Rita, who returns his advances, but after a heart-to-heart conversation with Julián he proposes to Marcelina, nicknamed Nucha, a much more meek and modest girl.
 Nucha reluctantly accepts, causing a rift with the rest of her family and her sisters.
 They get married and return to the Ulloa estate in the countryside.